In a hurry? Check out SurveyJunkie. Why? Because you can earn up to $150 if you take one of their surveys.

 - Make sure you’re taking advantage of discounts!
 Check out this list of Military Discounts or Teacher Discounts that you can get today.

 - Stop making impulse purchases!
-Get in the habit of asking yourself if it’s a need or a want.
+Get in the habit of asking yourself if it’s a need or a want and if it fits your budget.

 - Patience pays!
 If you make an effort to plan ahead, you’ll have time to find a bargain!
 Last minute shopping rarely yields big savings.